SteffenBlake/Thyrs/content.md

 ### Enchantments

-There are a total of 53 enchantments in the game, one for each
+There are a total of 53 enchantments in the game, one for each card in the Dungeon Deck.